-An adequate fire detection and alarm system is crucial to ensuring the life safety of occupants, and minimising the potential for undetected fire spread.
+Adequate fire detection and alarm system are crucial to ensuring the life safety of occupants, and minimizing the potential for undetected fire spread.
 The main requirements for a fire detection system are the ability to:

-- respond to the likely products of combustion posing a threat to the building, its occupants and/or its processes; - discriminate between real fires and false alarms; - provide a signal to activate fire warning or control systems within an acceptable time period; - be sufficiently available and reliable to perform when required and as intended.
+- Respond to the likely products of combustion posing a threat to the building, its occupants and/or its processes; - Discriminate between real fires and false alarms; - Provide a signal to activate fire warning or control systems within an acceptable time period; - Be sufficiently available and reliable to perform when required and as intended.

-Figure 11 Typical components of a fire detection and alarm system
+Figure 10 Typical components of a fire detection and alarm system